 In other words, does the sqrt() function in Python return the square root of a negative number?
 Let's see what happens when we print the square root of a negative number.

-We know that the square root of -1 is the imaginary number “i”, but the math module’s sqrt() function does not work with imaginary numbers.
+We know that the square root of -1 is the imaginary number often denoted by “i”, but the math module’s sqrt() function does not work with imaginary numbers.
 So the above code will output:

 Finding the hypotenuse of a right triangle